 - Javier Martínez Reina (University of Seville, Seville) (2013-2015)

 - Sebas Idelsohn (Fundació CTM Centre Tecnològic, Manresa) (2013-2015)

 - José Antonio Sanz Herrera (University of Seville, Seville) (2011-2013)

 Meetings of the Spanish National Chapter

-The ninth meeting of the CAP-ESB will take place at the Universidad de Las Palmas de Gran Canaria on 24-25 October 2019.
-During this meeting the new Executive Board of the Chapter will be elected.
+The 9th annual meeting of the CAP-ESB was held at the University of Las Palmas de Gran Canaria, on 24-25 October 2019.

 - Eighth meeting of the Spanish National Chapter